ravinsharma7/AdventOfCode-Golang/README.md

   - Direct Paste of Question without the same Input.
 No additional text.
 But in the same chat window.

 ### Day 6
-- Part 1 First try: Wrong.
+- Part 1 First try Wrong.
 Correct third try:
-  - I think it got confused the delimiter I was using to seperate the question and input, it generated a code that ran infinitely long(I suppose).
+  - I think it got confused that the delimiter I was using was part of the question and input somehow, it generated a code that ran infinitely long(I suppose).
-  - It forget about go code and generated python.
+  - It forgot about go code and generated python.
 Added "Generate go code" at the end.
 Delimeter using the new delimeter.
     ```
     INPUT: